mseleanorjk/GA2025_07/README.md

 Second Stage (Analysis) : 17th May
 Final (Review & Feedback) : 18th May (Eva not available on 18th, Eleonora not on 19th)

 Notes: Write docstrings and document functionality on Readme.

+Database:

+It's necessary to use create() anytime the database is accessed.
+It will be accessed if it exists and created if it does not exist.